Would you ever guess that a collection of odds and sods can turn into a cool DIY Earring Holder?

 Clean DIY Earring Holder Parts

 Instead of getting the metal wet and encouraging more rust, I clean the metal with hand cleaner.
+You can also try this method instead – How to Remove Rust on Metal; it works like a charm on cast iron to easily remove heavy rust!

 There’s a hundred years of grime on that wheel!